neatorobito/scoop-crystal/README.md

 ![image](https://user-images.githubusercontent.com/3013405/143065706-5da8ec8e-b6de-4f28-8a29-74569dc2ae89.png)

 ## Working/Not Working
+The majority of the language is available and functional on Windows with the exception of multi-threading and signals.

-Crystal on Windows is still under active development.
-You may encounter bugs or missing functionality.
-For more information, see [#5430 Coordinate porting to Windows](https://github.com/crystal-lang/crystal/issues/5430#)
+Keep in mind, however, that Crystal for Windows is still under development and so you may encounter some issues.
+Please file bugs for any issues you encounter on the Crystal repo page.
+For more in-depth information and the current status of the Windows port, see [#5430 Coordinate porting to Windows](https://github.com/crystal-lang/crystal/issues/5430#)